The Boundary of Amoebas: Computation of the Boundary

-Now, we head over to our approach.
-The main improvement is that we are able to describe the boundary of amoebas and that we are able to answer the membership question \textit{exactly}.
-The other approaches only yield certificates for non-membership of points in the amoeba, but cannot certify membership.
-The way to do this is to use Theorem \ref{Thm:BoundaryArbitraryDimension}, which guarantees for $n = 2$ that every fiber $\F_{\mathbf{w}}$ only contains finitely many points of $\cV(f)$ and, furthermore, it allows to distinguish between regular points of the amoeba, contour points and boundary points.
+Now, we discuss our approach.
+The main improvement is that we are able to describe the extended boundary of amoebas and that we are able to answer the membership question \textit{exactly}.
+The former approaches only yield certificates for non-membership of points in the amoeba, but cannot certify membership.
+Our approach is to use Theorem \ref{Thm:BoundaryArbitraryDimension}, which guarantees for $n = 2$ that every fiber $\F_{\mathbf{w}}$ only contains finitely many points of $\cV(f)$.
+Furthermore, it allows us to distinguish between regular points of the amoeba, its contour points and its extended boundary points.

 \begin{cor} Let $f \in \C[\mathbf{z}]$ such that the real and imaginary parts of the coefficients of $f$ are rational, and $\mathbf{w}\in \R^n$ such that $\exp(\mathbf{w}) \in \Q^n$.
-Then we can decide with symbolical methods, whether $\mathbf{w} \in \cA(f)$, $\mathbf{w} \in \partial \cA(f)$ or $\mathbf{w} \in \cC(f)$. \end{cor}
+Then we can decide with symbolical methods, whether $\mathbf{w} \in \cA(f)$, $\mathbf{w} \in \partial^{e} \cA(f)$ or $\mathbf{w} \in \cC(f)$. \end{cor}

 Note that this corollary means in particular that we can solve the membership problem exactly.